Cropped-Logo

 What is your level of education?
 What are your challenges and obstacles?

-What type of information do they consume and in which vehicles?
+What kind of information do you consume and what vehicles?

 What are your goals, difficulties and challenges?

-If B2B products, what type of company buys your solution?
+If B2B products, what type of company do you buy your solution?
 And what is the role of the buyer?

 Who influences your decisions?

-Creating a persona or multiple personas can be a difficult task and not very effective at first.
+Creating a persona or multiple personas can be a difficult and not very effective task at first.
 However, if you know the right questions to ask, this step is easier than you think.
-Then, you just need to use this information productively so that every action and decision-making is directed towards that profile.
+Then simply use this information productively so that each action and decision making is directed to this profile.

-In short: you need to think about what the person responsible for purchasing your product or service is looking for in your industry.
-Think about topics that might interest them, such as issues related to your industry that they encounter on a daily basis.
+In short: You have to keep in mind what the person responsible for buying your product or service is looking for your business.
+Think of topics that may interest them, such as issues related to their industry they find daily.

-Once this process is complete, you will have a good amount of raw data about potential consumers.
+Once this process is completed, it will have a good amount of gross data on potential consumers.

 How to conduct interviews to create personas?

 If you have the opportunity, the best way to define your personality is through customer interviews.
-This way, you avoid “guessing” about the internal perception of the company.
+Thus, it is avoided “divinations” about the company's internal perception.

-Select people, prepare a script to conduct the interviews, and think through your ideal approach.
+Select people, prepare a script for conducting the interviews, and think through your ideal approach.

 Selection of people:

-• Pay attention to who is most active on your social networks, especially those who interact most frequently;
+• Be aware of those who are more active in your social networks, especially those who interact most often;

 • If you analyze the person's profile and positions, you will already have some data and knowledge;

-• Look at your customer database and select those who check in with you most frequently or consume the most of your products;
+• Look at your customer database and select those who check in with you more often or who consume more of your products;

-• If your product or service is new, ask people who might fit your potential customer profile for information.
+• If your product or service is new, ask for information to people who can fit the profile of your potential customer.

 • Build a scenario of questions:

-• Think about basic data questions to create the personas above;
+• Think of basic data issues to create the personas above;

-• Think of a conversation format that is fluid and doesn’t just consist of questions;
+• Think of a format of conversation that is fluid and not only consists of questions;

-• Leave space for the respondent to comment on other topics, as they may provide interesting information;
+• Leave room for the respondent to comment on other topics as they can bring interesting information;

-• Be prepared for opportunities to acquire knowledge and opportunities to discover key points for building different profiles.
+• Be prepared for opportunities to gain knowledge and opportunities to discover key point for building different profiles.

 • Approach:

-• Write a private message with a personal profile and introduce yourself;
+• Write a private message with a personal profile and present yourself;

-• Discuss the purpose of the contact and propose a conversation to learn more about your purchasing habits;
+• Discuss the purpose of contact and propose a conversation to learn more about your buying habits;

-• If possible, offer a prerogative at the end as a way of thanking them;
+• If possible, offer a prerogative at the end as a form of thanks;

-• Contact can be long distance or in person, as it is important to obtain information that is considered important.
+• Contact can be long distance or in person, as it is important to obtain the information you consider to be important.